aa29zzjj/Project3/README.md

 same options and enter the exact same transactions.
 The only differences, of course, will be those due to the dynamic computations associated with the blockchain.
-As part of the submission of Task 0, you must turn in a screen shot such as the following:
+As part of the submission of Task 0, you must turn in a screenshot (or screencast) such as the following:

 run: